 - See fossils at Grand Staircase-Escalante National Monument

 Staying in Page?
 Stay in style.
 While basic amenities are available at name-brand hotels in the city, one of the most exclusive ways to visit is at Shash Dine’ EcoRetreat.
-This campsite is 12 miles south of Page and is located on a ranch.
+This campsite is 12 miles south of Page and on a ranch.

-- Best Campsite/Glamping in Page: Shash Dine’ EcoRetreat
+- Campsite/Glamping in Page: Shash Dine’ EcoRetreat

 9. Grand Canyon West: Best Area for Adventurers

-The Hualapai Indian Reservation was established in 1883 and encompasses about one million acres and 108 miles along the Grand Canyon.
+The Hualapai Indian Reservation was established in 1883 and encompassed about one million acres and 108 miles along the Grand Canyon.
 Visitors to the canyon’s West Rim can take a self-guided tour to learn more about the Hualapai Tribe and how the indigenous people live at Eagle Point.
 Guests can also stop by the Hualapai Cultural Center to learn more about the tribe’s history.

 The glass panels give an unobstructed view of the 4,000 feet of space that leads to the canyon floor below.
 It stretches so wide that visitors can see a view of the Grand Canyon’s East Rim.